Teradata/stacki/test-framework/test-suites/integration/README.md

 Here is the workflow I use when developing new tests:

-1. Clone the `stacki-test-framework` project if needed.

-2. Change into the root of the `stacki-test-framework` project directory and run `make` to build the framework, if you haven't previously built it.
+1. Change into the root of the `test-framework` directory and run `make` to build the framework, if you haven't previously built it.

-3. Change into the `test-suites/integration/` directory.
+2. Change into the `test-suites/integration/` directory.

-4. Run `./setup.sh STACKI_ISO`, where STACKI_ISO is the path to the Stacki ISO you want to use while developing tests.
+3. Run `./set-up.sh STACKI_ISO`, where STACKI_ISO is the path to the Stacki ISO you want to use while developing tests.
 This will bring up a Stacki frontend into a Vagrant VM, which the tests will be run in.

-5. You can now run `./run-tests.sh` to run the tests stored in the `tests` directory.
+4. You can now run `./run-tests.sh` to run the tests stored in the `tests` directory.
 You can run this as many time as you need to as you develop your new tests.
 You can pass the `--no-cov` flag to disable generating the code coverage output.

-6. If you want to just run the specific test you are working on, you can SSH directly into the frontend with the command: `vagrant ssh frontend`.
+5. If you want to just run the specific test you are working on, you can SSH directly into the frontend with the command: `vagrant ssh frontend`.
 Switch to root user and then you can run `pytest` directly.
 The "tests" directory on the VM host (IE: your laptop running Vagrant) is mounted in the frontend at `/export/tests`.

-7. When you are done with the frontend, or need to rebuild it, run `./tear-down.sh` to destroy the VM.
+6. When you are done with the frontend, or need to rebuild it, run `./tear-down.sh` to destroy the VM.